GoogleCloudPlatform/ai-platform-samples/training/pytorch/structured/python_package/README.md

 ## Sample Structure

 * `trainer` directory: all Python modules to train the model.
-* `scripts` directory: command-line script to train the model on AI Platform.
+* `scripts` directory: command-line scripts to train the model on AI Platform.

 ### Trainer Modules
 | File Name | Purpose |